PurpleVoyager401/android_device_samsung_star2qltechn/README.md

-# Device Tree for Samsung Galaxy S9+ (star2qltechn)
+# Device Tree for Samsung Galaxy S9 Plus (star2qltechn)

-The Samsung Galaxy S9+ (codenamed "star2qltechn") is a top of the line device from Samsung.
-It was announced in February 2018 and was released in March 2018.
+The Samsung Galaxy S9 Plus (codenamed _"star2qltechn"_) is a high-end smartphone from Samsung.
+It was announced in February 2018.
+Release date was March 2018.

 ## Device specifications